-The ConforMIS iUni® G2 (Generation 2) is a unicompartmental implant designed for the treatment of moderate to severe osteoarthritis isolated to the medial or lateral compartments of the knee.
-The iUni G2 represents a significant advancement in unicompartmental implant technology.
+The ConforMIS iDuo[®] G2 (Generation 2) is a bicompartmental implant designed for the treatment of moderate to severe osteoarthritis isolated to the medial or lateral and patellofemoral compartments of the knee.
+The iDuo G2 features key improvements from the first generation product based on feedback from our surgeon customers.
+These advancements include: an engineered patellofemoral joint, extended patient-specific anterior coverage, a wear optimized implant design and new surgical instruments.

-By utilizing proprietary iFit® image-to-implant technology and data from a patient's CT scan, implants are personalized for each patient.
+By utilizing proprietary iFit[®] image-to-implant technology and data from a patient's CT scan, implants are personalized for each patient.
 This personalized fit enables the implant to achieve precise anatomic fit with minimal bone resection.
-The accompanying patient-specific, disposable iJig® instrumentation and iView® planning images enable a simplified, reproducible surgical technique.
-They are employed in the six steps outlined to the right.
+The accompanying patient-specific, disposable iJig[®] instrumentation and iView[®] planning images enable a simplified, reproducible surgical technique.
+They are employed in the seven steps outlined to the right.